 Hot Cross Buns recipe

 Recipe video above.
 Fluffy, perfectly spiced homemade Hot Cross Buns!
-Especially to see the dough before and after kneading, and how I roll the balls to get nice smooth golden tops.
-Also, see below for the NO KNEAD version of this recipe!
-Inactive time for this recipe: 1 - 2 hours.
+Watch video to see the dough before and after kneading, and how I roll the balls to get nice smooth golden tops.
+Also, see below for the NO KNEAD version!

 - 2 tsp cinnamon powder